 Natural NAD boosters, sirtuins, mTOR, AMPK, spermidine, rapamycin, metformin all make headlines.
 But long-term health doesn’t come from anti-aging isolates, molecules, or pathways.

 More importantly, is your lifestyle.
 Modern centenarians don’t use crazy new technologies.
 Nor do they have superior genes.

-Sure, their genetic expression might help.
-You too can prolong not only your lifespan but the quality of those years (healthspan).
+You too can extend not only your lifespan but healthspan (quality of those elder years).

 Not a gym rat?
 Hate running?